Yoast/plugin-grunt-tasks/README.md

 ### The `update-changelog-with-latest-pr-texts` task
 #### Using our configuration
-We implement the following tasks:
+We implement the following configuration:
 - `options`
     - The `useEditDistanceComapair` value is set to `true`.
     - The `options.pluginSlug` value is  from the Grunt configuration: `pluginSlug`.